RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       repoUrl: 'github.com?repo=newreponame&owner=AcmeInc'
 ```

 By default it will create a repository with a `master` branch.
-If you would prefer to use `main` you can do the following:
+If you prefer to use `main` you can do the following:

 ```yaml
 steps: